godsgiftuko/godsgiftuko/README.md

 <h1 align="center">Hi, I'm God'sgift Uko </h1>
 <h3 align="center">An enthusiastic and self taught result-oriented software engineer with 5 years of experience, started alone and now in a distributed and agile team of creators.
-Delivering scalable solutions by building fullstack application with the help of MERN stack technology is my utmost concern.</h3>
+Delivering scalable solutions by building application with the help of MERN stack technology is my utmost concern.</h3>

 ## About Me